zihanKuang/academy-example/content/content-formatting-examples/index.md

 draft: true
 ---

 Welcome!
-This page showcases our Hugo shortcodes and images and Markdown.
+This page showcases examples of Hugo shortcodes, images, and Markdown.

-{{< alert title="Note" title="Example Page: Not for Production" >}}
+{{< alert type="note" title="Example Page: Not for Production" >}}
 This page will not be published in the [production version](https://cloud.layer5.io/academy/) of the site.
 It is only visible for local preview and serves as a reference.
 You can safely delete this page from your repository at any time.
 {{< /alert >}}